ryz3006/alignzo-lite/JIRA_TIMER_INTEGRATION.md

 - Create new JIRA tickets on-the-fly
 - Link work logs to actual JIRA tickets

+**Note**: The enhanced modals have now replaced the legacy timer and work log modals throughout the application.
+The legacy modals are no longer in use.

 ## Features

 ### 1. Ticket Source Selection